 Go under the hood and see Qumulo unique software-defined storage abilities.

 Qumulo is an enterprise-proven, software-defined, distributed file system designed and built for the cloud.
 Given the unrelenting growth of unstructured data, you need a file system that can scale to billions of files.
 In order to manage this volume of data, you need to know what is going on within the file system.
 Qumulo software provides real-time visibility, without tree walks, of usage, activity and throughputs.
-Qumulo runs on industry-standard platforms, including HPE, Dell, AWS and GCP.
+Qumulo runs on industry-standard platforms, including HPE, Fujitsu, AWS and GCP.

 How can it be so fast?